Engineering One

 Work Term 1

-Students who complete all Engineering One requirements by the end of the Winter Semester may be eligible for a Work Term in the Spring Semester.
-Eligibility includes completing the prerequisite ENGI 200W Professional Development Seminars in the Fall semester of Engineering One.
+Students who complete all Engineering One requirements by the end of the Winter Semester may be eligible for a Work Term in the Spring Semester of Engineering One.
+Eligibility includes holding an average of 70% or better after the fall semester, as well as successful completion of the prerequisite ENGI 200W Professional Development Seminars in the Fall semester of Engineering One.

 Assignment of Major